50 Conversation Starters for Every Occasion

 - If you could teach everyone in the family one skill or lesson, what would it be?

-These kinds of questions go far beyond the usual "how was school?" or "how was work?" and help families build a deeper understanding of one another.
+These go far beyond the usual "how was school?" or "how was work?"
+Tip: at dinner, let everyone answer the same question one at a time before anyone comments - it keeps the youngest voices from getting talked over.
 If you enjoy these, our family conversation cards are full of similar prompts designed for all ages.

 Friendships thrive on curiosity.
 Even with people you have known for years, there are always new layers to discover.
-These questions are great for dinner parties, coffee meetups, or those long phone calls where you want the conversation to go somewhere meaningful.
+These are great for dinner parties, coffee meetups, or those long phone calls where you want the conversation to go somewhere real - and they pair well with a game night or an evening of deeper conversations with close friends.

 - What is a small, everyday thing that genuinely makes you happy?